jtian24/EDA_Modeling_Spark/README.md

 However, compared with many binning techniques widely utilized in the industry (such as monotonic binning), this binning method has shown to retain much higher information value of the original variable.

-The graph below shows the information value of top 15 attributes' with 20-quantile equal bins vs. with optimized bins.
+The graph below shows the information value of top 15 attributes' with 20-quantile equal bins (original_IV) vs. with optimized bins (updated_IV).

 ### Comparison of information value before & after binning optimization (Top 15 attributes)